-Working on previous labs during your lab period is prohibited.
+Working on previous labs during your lab period is prohibited until you have completed the current week’s lab.
 If you need help in completing a lab that you did not finish during the lab period, you should seek help from a TA during one of their office hours.

 Starting with week 3 of the course, it is required that you post artifacts from the labs on your web work site within two weeks of the lab period in which the lab was introduced.

-If you miss no more than one lab period this semester, your point total will not be adversely affected.
+If you miss no more than two lab periods this semester, your point total will not be adversely affected.
 Your lab grade will be calculated as follows:

 grade = minimum(100,score), where: